 Second, today’s retirees paid for both past retiree benefits and to fund their own SS Trust Fund – but inadequately.
 In effect, they were paying twice but will soon see their own Social Security benefit promises slashed.

-Meanwhile, pundits on X continue to assert that this scheme is new and its a plot by “Baby boomers” to screw Gen Z. Sigh.
+Meanwhile, pundits on X continue to assert this scheme is new and its a plot by “Baby boomers” to screw Gen Z. (Another example of why I have left X).

-The fundamental problem is the level of useful intelligence in members of Congress is very low.
-They have always preferred to play political games than solve anything.
-As I write this TSA has been unfunded as both parties hold travelers hostage – Congress only cares about Their Party.
-They care nothing for the people.
+The fundamental problem is the level of intelligence in members of Congress is very low.
+They prefer to play political games rather than solve anything.